CScope USB microscope

 New Calibration Procedure!

 The new CScope software version 1.3.2 introduced cursor calibration to greatly simplify the calibration procedure.
-Not only is it easier, it is also much more accurate!
+Not only is it easier, but it is also much more accurate!
 This is the new calibration procedure:

 - Install the CScope on the spindle with the USB cable facing away from you.
 (In the Y+ direction)